IamGotu/Lab10/README.md

-import the SQL file named "studentinfo" to phpMyAdmin.
+Create a database named "studentinfo" to phpMyAdmin import the SQL file named "studentinfo" to the database.